the-turing-way/the-turing-way/chapters/continuous_integration.md

 <a name="Setting_up_the_computational_environment"></a>
 ### Setting up the computational environment

-This page on [Common Builds Problems](/user/common-build-problems/) is a good place to start troubleshooting if your build is broken.
+This page on [common build problems](https://docs.travis-ci.com/user/common-build-problems/) is a good place to start troubleshooting if your build is broken.

 <a name="Operating_system"></a>
 #### Operating system